frustra/strayphotons/docs/guides/Installation_and_Setup.md

 Stray Photons Game Engine

 Usage:
-  sp-vk [OPTION...]
+  strayphotons [OPTION...]

   -h, --help                    Display help
-  -m, --map arg                 Initial scene to load
+  -r, --run arg                 Load commands from a file an execute them in the console -s, --scene arg               Initial scene to load
-      --size width height       Initial window size
+      --size arg                Initial window size
       --no-vr                   Disable automatic XR/VR system loading
       --headless                Disable window creation and graphics initialization --with-validation-layers  Enable Vulkan validation layers -c, --command arg             Run a console command on init
 ```

-`sp-test` is a special test environment variant of `sp-vk` that runs windowless, and accepts a script file as input.
+`sp-test` is a special test environment variant of `sp-vk` that runs windowless for automated testing on a headless server.
-In the test environment, all threads run in lock-step, and are required to be manually advanced by running `stepgraphics [count]`, `stepphysics [count]`, and `steplogic [count]` commands.
+When a command script is provided via thw `--run` option, all threads run in lock-step, and must be manually advanced by
+running the commands `stepgraphics [count]`, `stepphysics [count]`, and `steplogic [count]`.
-The input script file contains a list of console commands to be run, and execution will stop when the console execution queue is empty.
+Execution stops when the console execution queue is empty.
 ```
 Stray Photons Game Engine Test Environment